asanloko/Bank-Summary-Dashboard/README.md

 # Bank Summary Dashboard

 This repository contains a Power BI dashboard for analyzing and visualizing bank summary data.
 The dashboard is designed to provide insights and key performance indicators (KPIs) related to the bank's financial performance.

+See the video here: https://youtu.be/59Y7s37bfwQ

 ## Table of Contents
 - [Introduction](#introduction)